home-assistant/home-assistant.io/source/projects/private-voice-assistant/voice_remote_esp32.markdown

 ---
-title: "$13 voice remote that controls Home Assistant"
+title: "Setting up a $13 voice remote to control Home Assistant"
 ---

 This tutorial will guide you to turn an ESP32 (ATOM Echo by M5) into the